MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service HOL.md

 1. In the ensuing "Purchase" blade, click the **Purchase** button to begin deploying a new container service.

 1. Deployment typically takes about 10 minutes.
-To monitor the deployment, click **Resource groups** on the left side of the portal to display a list of all the resource groups associated with your subscription.
-Then select the resource group created for the container service ("ACSLabResourceGroup") to open a resource-group blade.
+To monitor the deployment, click **Resource groups** on the left side of the portal to display a list of all the resource groups associated with your account.
+Then select the **ACSLabResourceGroup** resource group created for the container service to open a resource-group blade.
 When "Succeeded" appears under "Last Deployment," the deployment has completed successfully.

 	> Click the browser's **Refresh** button every few minutes to update the deployment status.
-Clicking the **Refresh** button in the resource-group blade doesn't reliably update the status.
+Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.

 	![Successful deployment](Images/docker-success.png)